nikeshashar/secretsanta/README.md

 A tiny technical challenge based around Secret Santa.
 The description below is an MVP.

 * V1
-  * Organizer should be able to enter your friends details
+  * Organizer should be able to enter your friends' details
-  * Organizer should be able to contact them with their secret santa
+  * Organizer should be able to contact a participant with the details of their secret santa gift recipient
   * Participants should get a message with their secret santa details

 * V2
-  * Everyone can only have one Secret Santa
+  * Participants can only have one secret santa gift recipient
-  * Each participant should only receive one message with a person
+  * Each participant should only receive one message naming their gift recipient

 * V3
   * Organizer should be able to set parameters for spending allowance
-  * Organzier should be able to send updates
+  * Organizer should be able to send updates to all participants

 * V4
-  * Participants should be able to check back for their santa at a later date
+  * Participants should be able to check back for their gift recipient at a later date
-  * Participants should be able to log that they have bought their gift
+  * Participants should be able to log that they have bought a gift

 * V5
   * Everyone should be able to manage a "wishlist" of gifts